Carmel to end membership with U.S. Heartland China Association

 Previously, in response to Banks’ letter, Finkam stated that all sister-city agreements would be reviewed.

-Carmel became a member of USHCA during the administration of Mayor Jim Brainard, who retired from office at the end of 2023.
+Banks said Finkam “did Carmel a great service by cutting ties” with USHCA.

+“This is a dangerous group that puts the Chinese Communist Party and its interests first,” Banks said.
+“I hope other officials around Indiana and the Midwest take similar steps as they learn more about the Heartland Association and China’s influence efforts in the coming week.”

 Brainard, who continues to serve as vice chair of USHCA, traveled to China in late 2023 as part of a trip coordinated by USHCA as part of a 13-member delegation of U.S. mayors.
 During the trip, the mayors met with Chinese officials to discuss issues that included green development and friendly cooperation.